Academic Catalog

 The student will be able to:

-A. Recognize and apply appropriate work behavior, etiquette and dress.
+1. Recognize and apply appropriate work behavior, etiquette, and dress.

-B. Discuss fears, expectations and attitudes towards work.
+2. Discuss fears, expectations, and attitudes towards work.

 Course Content